Well-planned and carefully-designed support system considering each student’s life plan

 Students can use Doshisha’s job-related database, located online for easy access.

 Recently, the amount of information related to job searching has dramatically increased.
 To provide accurate and timely information to students, our university is implementing various support activities through the effective use of information systems, which include collecting the very latest information about companies and organizations of interest.
 Students can gain free access to corporate information at the job resources room, while at the open-access rooms on the Imadegawa and Kyotanabe campuses students can access resources such as Nikkei Telecom 21.
 Of particular interest to students will be the career support system called ‘e-career’.
 Adopted in 2009, this is Doshisha’s latest web initiative, developed by the Career Center.
 The system provides a wide range of information, including employment opportunities and tests, accounts of job hunting experiences of Doshisha graduates, and employment survey results.
 It also encompasses software that endeavors to match individual students with employers according to their respective needs and desires.
 The career support system serves as a versatile and highly useful tool for students’ job searching activities.
-Around 20,000 companies provide data for e-career, together with about 5,900 recruitment companies.
+Around 27,000 companies provide data for e-career, together with about 7,800 job offers.
 The system is located online and so can be accessed at any time.